zbenmo/humans_thoughts/docs/index.md

 Optimization?
 We are using optimizations of various types to solve challenging problems, or to get to a good-enough solutions.
 But what are we optimizing here, and how shall it help us in achieving our goals?

+Let's assume we have examples of the right answer / behavior to given instances of the challenging task that we want to automate.
+The algorithm can "learn by heart" all those examples, and then when a new instance of the task arrives, our logic shall be to find the closest example, or **nearest neighbor**, and to use the same solution / actions, as was done there (in the most similar example).

-For example, we can define a distance between the current answer that the system produces, and the desired answer.
-We can then adjust our system to get closer.
-By minimizing the distance, hopefully we’ve achieved a system that can fulfil the task.
-In other words we build a model of the world, and of solving the task, by using optimization.
+Another approach could be to, manually or automatically, build a **model**.
+We can define a distance between the current answer that the system produces, and the desired answer.
+We can then adjust our system to get closer to the desired answer.
+Often this is done indeed iteratively.
+By minimizing the distance, hopefully we’ve achieved a system that can fulfil the task, or in other words we build a model of the world, and of solving the task, by using optimization.

 Until our system (model) manages to get close enough to what we show it, we say that there is a high **bias** (towards some “wrong” idea, that the system have, about what it needs to do).
+Imagine that we show examples where some of the answers are negative.
+If the model "believes" that all answers must be positive.
+The model may "refuse" to get close enough to the given examples with negative answers.
+For the nearest neighbor there might be a bias if the "model" simply cannot remember all the examples that we give it (does not have enough capacity).

-When the system shows low bias, we still need to verify it can **generalize** to instances of the task that we have not shown the model before.
+When the model's bias seems to be low enough, we still need to verify that it, the model, can **generalize** to instances of the task that we have not shown it before.
 We need to verify that indeed the machine “learned” the right task and found a good logic to address it.
 We need to check that the **variance** in the quality of the system’s performance on the unseen cases, is not significant higher from the variance that we’ve seen during the “training”.
 For example, if we train on the following four data sets (Anscombe's quartet), and we end-up with four models with respect to the four sets of examples (the models are the blue lines).
 Only one of those models is apparently "correct" (or useful).

 <figure style="width:80%">
     <img src="images/Anscombes_quartet.png" title="Anscombe's quartet"/>